FoSGamers/FoS-DeckPro-Release/PROJECT_WORKFLOW_TEMPLATE.md

 **NOTE:** This summary and checklist must be included at the top of README.md, RELEASE.md, CONTRIBUTING.md, and CHANGELOG.md in every project.
+All code must have clear comments explaining what each part does, including layman descriptions in code blocks where possible, so anyone (even non-developers) can understand the logic and purpose.

 # Dummy-Proof, Privacy-Safe, and Automated Project Workflow Template